personalrobotics/feeding_web_interface/feedingwebapp/README.md

 4. Source the directory: `source install/setup.bash`
 5. Navigate to the web app folder: `cd feeding_web_interface/feedingwebapp`
 6. Install web app dependencies: `npm install --legacy-peer-deps`
-    1. You may also have to run `npx playwright install`; you might be prompted to run that after `node --env-file=.env start_robot_browser.js`
+    1. You may also have to run `npx playwright install`; you might be prompted to run that after `node start_robot_browser.js`
 * Consider checking out the Troubleshooting section if there are errors in this process.
 If your workspace has already been built, you should run `source install/setup.bash`.
 If this is your first time building your workspace, you should `source /opt/ros/humble/setup.bash` and then run `colcon build` followed by `source install/setup.bash`.
 For both of the above cases, you must be in the main directory of your workspace (e.g., `src` should be a subfolder).